-14 Nov Backpacking In Peru Taught Me a Lesson on Health and Humility
+14 Nov Backpacking in Peru Taught Me a Lesson on Health and Humility

 This is the only health clinic in the Indigenous community of Chiricyacu, Peru.